A Comprehensive Sulfur Chemistry Network Including Excited S(1D) and SO(1{\Delta}) for the XODIAC Photochemical Model: Accounting for Missing Sulfur Processes in Venus and Exo-Venus Analogs: Computational Methods for Extending the XODIAC Chemical Network and Thermochemical Database

 \subsection{Thermochemistry calculations}

 A critical requirement for assessing the implications of newly computed reactions in photochemical kinetics models for planetary atmospheres is the inclusion of both forward and reverse reactions to establish equilibrium kinetics.
 Consequently, most photochemical kinetics models in the planetary and exoplanetary community employ NASA polynomial coefficients \citep{burcat_2005} to obtain reverse rates.
 For the reactions studied here, however, such coefficients describing the thermochemical parameters are not available for S($^1$D) and $\mathrm{SO}(^1\Delta)$.
-To compute the NASA 7-term polynomial coefficients for these species, we used \texttt{Arkane} (Automated Reaction Kinetics and Network Exploration) \citep{dana_arkane}, a module of \texttt{RMG} \citep[][Reaction Mechanism Generator]{gao2016reaction, liu2021rmg, johnson2022rmg}, based on our electronic structure calculations with \textsc{Gaussian}~16, Revision~A.03 \citep{G16A03}.
-Because S($^1$D) and $\mathrm{SO}(^1\Delta)$ are excited states of S and SO, we performed broken-symmetry calculations in \textsc{Gaussian}~16 \citep{G16A03} to obtain a stable single-determinant representation of the target spin state.
-Geometry optimizations and frequency calculations were carried out at the M06-2X/aug-cc-pVTZ level of theory.
-The results were then processed with \texttt{Arkane} \citep{dana_arkane}, which fits NASA 7-term polynomial coefficients to thermodynamic properties, including heat capacity, enthalpy, entropy, and Gibbs free energy, over the temperature range 10--3000 K.
+To compute the NASA 7-term polynomial coefficients for these species, we used \texttt{Arkane} (Automated Reaction Kinetics and Network Exploration) \citep{dana_arkane}, a module of \texttt{RMG} \citep[][Reaction Mechanism Generator]{gao2016reaction, liu2021rmg, johnson2022rmg}, which employs thermochemical data extracted from \textsc{Gaussian}~16 \citep{G16A03}.
+As S($^1$D) and $\mathrm{SO}(^1\Delta)$, the excited states of S and SO, are the singlet and biradical; so we performed broken-symmetry DFT calculations \citep{neese2004definition} using UWB97X-D/def2-TZVP level of theory to obtain a stable single-determinant representation of the target spin state.
+These calculations were carried out using an unrestricted Kohn-Sham formalism with a mixed initial guess (guess=mix), followed by wavefunction stability analysis (stable=opt).
+The resulting broken-symmetry singlet solutions exhibit expectation values of the spin operator $\langle S^2 \rangle \approx 1.0$, consistent with a biradical singlet description.
+For the ground state S and SO the conventional optimization and frequency calculations were performed at the same level of DFT that is UWB97X-D/def2-TZVP The results were then processed with \texttt{Arkane} \citep{dana_arkane}, which fits NASA 7-term polynomial coefficients to thermodynamic properties, including heat capacity, enthalpy, entropy, and Gibbs free energy, over the temperature range 10--3000 K.